Environment Invariant Linear Least Squares: Omitted Discussions in Main Text

 We argue here it is possible to do some relaxation on the objective \eqref{eq:eills-objective-q} such that it may be efficiently solved via gradient descent or other methods.
-However, the minimization of $\hat{\mathsf{Q}}$ is still a non-convex problem in this case.
+However, minimizing $\hat{\mathsf{Q}}$ is still a non-convex problem.
 We leave an efficient implementation as future work since this paper focused on a thorough statistical analysis for the multiple environment linear regression.